 For example, a Custom Field you might have in your database is a question about dietary restrictions.
 This can label your constituents as vegetarian, gluten-free, etc. This is a helpful detail to have about that person or group, but it is not something you might typically use to classify segments of people in your database (unless, of course, your organization's work is related to food).
 There are always unique cases, so sometimes the decision to use custom fields vs. tags to label people will depend on your particular organizational structure and needs.

 We work with organizations of various sizes in every industry, so we strive to make our platform as customizable as possible.
-That means that some of the structure and how you'd like to set up your particular process with Flipcause CRM is up to you.
+That means that some of the structure and how you'd like to set up your particular process with Flipcause Contact Database is up to you.